-- The article of “Effects of Continuous Auditory Feedback on Trajectory-based Finger Gestures” is under reviewing in IEEE Transactions on Human-Machine Systems, 06.09.2017.
+- The article of “Effects of Continuous Auditory Feedback on Trajectory-based Finger Gestures” is under reviewing in IEEE Transactions on Human-Machine Systems, submitted on 06.09.2017.

 - Serving as Data Chair in ACM CHI (2015 ~ 2017).